Whal0s/FinanceTracker/README.md

 Thu Nov 27 14:45:23 PST 2025
 Added withdrawal 'payday' for amount 1000 to user jordan

-Note: Logs only work with GUI Version of my financial app (not the old console based version as this was not specified to update in edX instructions).
+Note: Event Logs only work with GUI Version of my financial app (not the old console based version as this was not specified to update in edX instructions).